Antidote1911/arsenic/README.md

 # Arsenic
 **A simple tool to encrypt files and text with strong algorithms.**<br>
 Tested with Windows 10 and all major Linux distributions.
-Arsenic is developed on Archlinux.
+Arsenic is developed on Archlinux with [JetBrains CLion](https://www.jetbrains.com/clion).

+Latest Windows x64 release 3.5.5 is [here](https://github.com/Antidote1911/arsenic/releases/latest).

 <img src='screenshots/main_dark.png'/>